Prodigy (online service): Innovation

 Prodigy started with flat-rate pricing of $9.95.
 When Prodigy moved to per-hour charging for its most popular services in June 1993, tens of thousands of users left the service.

-Prodigy was also one of the first online services to offer a user-friendly GUI when competing services, such as CompuServe and GEnie, were still text-based.
+Prodigy, along with Quantum Link in 1986, was one of the first online services to offer a user-friendly GUI when competing services, such as CompuServe and GEnie, were still text-based.
 Prodigy used this graphical capability to deploy advertising, expecting it to result in a significant revenue stream.

 Prodigy offered online banking, stock trading, advertising and online shopping before the World Wide Web became widely used, but was largely unable to capitalize on these first-mover advantages.
 Decades later, IBM, which now owns some of the original Prodigy patents, continues to sell licenses for basic ecommerce concepts.

 Prodigy was a forerunner in caching data on and near users' personal computers to minimize networking and server expenses while improving the experience for users.

 Prodigy's legacy architecture was novel at the time and anticipated much of current web-browser technology.
 It leveraged the power of the subscriber's PC to maintain the session state, handle the user interface and process applications formed from data and interpretative program objects largely pulled from the network when needed.
 At a time when distributed objects were handled by RPC equivalents, Prodigy pioneered the concept of returning interpretable, platform-independent objects to the caller for subsequent processing.
 This approach anticipated innovations such as Java applets and JavaScript.
 Prodigy also helped pioneer true distributed object-oriented client-server implementations as well as incidental innovations such as the equivalent of HTML frames and prefetching technology.
 Prodigy patented its inventions, which continue to be relevant and valuable.